Euro 2020: What type of England might football come home to? | DW | 09.07.2021

 They may be broadly right in judging the public mood but national pride in England, as in many places, is fraught and complex.
 The nation's football team, and the St. George's cross in particular, carry the stigma of decades of violence, nationalism and the type of exceptionalism that many feel is the default setting of the current government and its supporters.

-As English men, women and children — many of whom may not have known who Kalvin Phillips or Declan Rice were a month ago — are suddenly gripped, one three word phrase has become a mantra; one shouted in the street, hung from banners in shops and belted out on the terraces.
+As English men, women and children — many of whom may not have known who Kalvin Phillips or Declan Rice were a month ago — are suddenly gripped, and one three-word phrase has become a mantra; one shouted in the street, hung from banners in shops and belted out on the terraces.
 And it's not "Take Back Control."

 But what does "Football's Coming Home" really mean in London, a city where more than a third of residents were born abroad?